Kim Thorson: Early life and education

-Thorson was defeated by Ian MacDougall when he ran for reelection in 1960.
-He returned to university to study law and then set up practice in Estevan.
-Thorson was elected again in a 1971 by-election held following the death of Russell Brown.
-He served in the provincial cabinet as Minister of Industry.
-He was defeated by Bob Larter when he ran for reelection in 1975 in the newly created riding of Estevan.
+After being elected to the Legislature in 1956 at the age of 24, Thorson became the youngest member of Tommy Douglas' Co-operative Commonwealth Federation government.
+Thorson was defeated by Liberal challenger Ian MacDougall when he ran for reelection in 1960.
+Following his defeat, Thorson returned to university to study law, then set up practice in Estevan.

+Thorson returned to the provincial politics with the Saskatchewan New Democratic Party in a 1971 by-election held following the death of Russell Brown.
+Under Allen Blakeney, Thorson served in the provincial cabinet as Minister of Industry.
+He was defeated by Bob Larter when he ran for reelection in 1975 in the newly created constituency of Estevan.

+Personal life and death

 Thorson later served as chairperson of the Weyburn and District Hospital Foundation.

-Kim and Myrtle Thorson have eight grandchildren.
-Viktor (1991), Arianna (1993), Thomas (1994), Anton (1994), Katie (1998), Loughran (1999), Lily (2003) and Sarah Butterfly (2010).

-On December 16, 2020, Kim's wife Myrtle died, with her husband, and eldest son, Eric, at her side.
+He retired on December 31, 2012.

+He married Myrtle Lipsett (1933–2020) in 1957.
+They had three children, Eric Miles (born 1959), Janet Lynn (born 1960) and Vanessa Lee (born 1966).

+Thorson died on January 7, 2026, at the age of 93.